micro-community/development/ideas/mvp-steps.md

 The user does not need to log in on the website as the email address which is part of the Stripe payment window/data and can be used to reconcile who paid what amount.

-At this point the user can use her environment hosted on m3o.com just like an environment she hosts herself with `micro server` on any box - to the extent of her account.
+At this point the user can use the `platform` environment hosted on m3o.com just like an environment she hosts herself with `micro server` on any box - to the extent of her account.

-## 4. Use the m3o platform with the custom environment
+## 4. The `platform` environment is ready to be used

 ```
 $ micro env
   local                             none
   server                            127.0.0.1:8081
-  platform                          proxy.micro.mu
-* envName                           proxy.micro.mu
+* platform                          proxy.micro.mu
 ```

 With the accont paid for and the environment selected, the Micro commands will work the same way, albeit using different implementations: